Tresor-ilunga/Api_book/readme.md

 # ApiBook

-Creation of a REST API for book management.
+Creation of a REST API for a book management application.

 ## Development environment